Daniel-Ian-Robinson/Arduino_Component_Setups/Components.md

 ## Photoresistor

-Detects the brightness of the environment and reports it in the range [0, 1023] where 0 is the darkest measurement and 1023 is the brightest measurement.
+Measures the environment's brightness using a value in the range [0, 1023] where 0 is the darkest measurement and 1023 is the brightest measurement.

 ![Photoresistor Schematic](/Components/photoresistor/Schematic_bb.png)